mircealungu/mircea/drafts/wish-based-se.md

 # The Software Evolution Perspective

+The main arguments of this paper are those stemming from our experience with software maintenance and evolution.
+Indeed, fifty years of software engineering have shown that building software is a challenge that is much larger than writing code.
+Ever since the Programming as Theory Building paper of Naur the community has argued that programming should not be considered synonymous with writing code, and if we thought about it like that, we would not understand the challenges associated with it.

-The main arguments of this paper are those stemming from software maintenance and evolution.
-There are other people who have written about the inherent limitations of the LLMs when it comes to trutfulness, and etc.
+There are other people who have written about the inherent limitations of the LLMs when it comes to truthfulness, their supposedly emergent properties, etc. This is not our take.

 ## What do we mean by LLMs?